-Learn all about database management software, its features. functions, and application.
+Learn all about database management software, its features: functions, and applications.
 The blog answers common questions about what is database software and what are the prominent types of data management.
-Additionally, it also delves into the role of DBMS in business, along with the definition of DBMS, types, benefits, use cases, and examples of database management software in detail.
+Additionally, it also delves into the role of DBMS in business, what DBMS stands for, along with the definition of DBMS, types, examples, use cases, and advantages of database management software in detail.

 DBMS Definition: What is Database Management Software (DBMS)?